ArtiomL/sublime-f5-irule/README.md

 ## Filetypes and Syntax Association
 The package syntax is used for ```.irule``` files by default.

-Using the ```.txt``` extension is also supported: the first line of the file should begin with the following pattern:
+Using the ```.txt``` extension is also supported: the first line of the file should begin with the following sequence:

 ```
 #!iRule